Wang Ting-son

-Wang Ting-son (王廷升 (Wáng Tíngshēng); born 30 June 1965) or Timothy Wang is a Taiwanese politician who served in the Legislative Yuan from 2010 to 2016.
+Wang Ting-son (王廷升 (Wáng Tíngshēng); born 30 June 1965) or Timothy Wang is a Taiwanese politician and academic who served in the Legislative Yuan from 2010 to 2016.

 Early life and education

-Wang Ting-son's father Wang Ching-feng served as the magistrate of Hualien County between 1993 and 2001.
+Wang was born in Hualien County, Taiwan, on May 8, 1962.
+His father, Wang Ching-feng, served as the magistrate of Hualien County from 1993 to 2001.

-Wang Ting-son studied mathematics at Soochow University, receiving a bachelor's degree in commercial mathematics, then completed graduate studies in the United States at George Washington University, where he earned a master's degree and a Ph.D. in international business.
-Wang returned to Taiwan, joining the National Dong Hwa University faculty.
+After high school, Wang studied mathematics at Soochow University and graduated with a bachelor's degree in commercial mathematics.
+He then completed graduate studies in the United States, earning a master's degree and a Ph.D. in international business from George Washington University in 1996.
+His doctoral dissertation was titled, "An analysis of characteristics and motivations related to Taiwanese manufacturing firms' decisions to invest in China".

+After receiving his doctorate, Wang returned to Taiwan, joining the National Dong Hwa University faculty.

 Political career

 Wang held several posts within the Kuomintang before he was nominated to contest a by-election scheduled for 27 February 2010, to replace outgoing legislator Fu Kun-chi.
 Ma Ying-jeou made several appearances at Wang's campaign events, as did King Pu-tsung.
 Wang faced Democratic Progressive Party candidate Hsiao Bi-khim and independent Shih Sheng-liang.
 Five days before the election, Wang led Hsiao by thirteen percentage points, and eventually defeated her by approximately six thousand votes, a margin that the Taipei Times considered "narrow" due to Fu Kun-chi's strong influence in Hualien.
 The Kuomintang renominated Wang for the 2012 legislative elections, and he retained the Hualien County district seat contested by DPP candidate Lie Kuen-cheng.
 Wang sought reelection to the legislature in 2016, but lost to Hsiao Bi-khim, his political opponent in 2010.